 - to the fight against corruption and tax evasion;

 - and to contractors and suppliers relationships.

-- attracting and developing talents by identifying and enhancing each person’s abilities, based on the principle of non-discrimination and equal opportunity;
+- attracting and retaining talents in line with the key skills sought by the Group, based on the principle of non-discrimination and equal opportunity;

 - maintaining employees’ long-term employability by facilitating skills acquisition in order to keep up with the development of job sectors and technologies;

-- ensuring a high level of commitment based on respect for each other, health and well-being at work.
+- ensuring a high level of commitment based on respect for each other and improving quality of life at work.

 - preventing occupational accidents;

 Total places the environment at the heart of its ambition of being a responsible company.
-In light of the specific nature of its activities, the Group’s operations pose risks for which Total develops structured management systems.
+The specificities of the Group’s activities incur environmental risks, for which Total has developed a structured management policy.

 The Group has therefore identified its main environmental challenges:

 - preventing incident risks of accidental pollution;

 - limiting its environmental footprint by managing energy consumption, emissions in natural environments (water, air, soil) and use of natural resources;